 Health Insurance Requirement

 - If you have other insurance that meets Cornell’s requirements and do not want to stay enrolled in SHP, you may file an online waiver application.
+(Ithaca students whose waiver applications are accepted pay a $179/semester university health fee to support access to on-campus care.)

 - You do not need to do anything about this item because Cornell requires all international students to be covered by SHP.